McLargo/python-lessons/README.md

 - Use [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) to
 your commit messages.
 - Use gitflow workflow to create your branches.
 Work on your feature branch, and when ready, create a pull request to merge it into **develop** branch.
-- Keep in mind following structure for your code.
-All lessons should include at least files below:
+- Keep in mind the following structure for your code.
+All lessons should include at least the files below:
   - `src/<level>/<lesson>/<files.py>`: Include all files needed for the lesson.
     Remember to import them in `__init__.py` file.
   - `tests/<level>/<lesson>/<test_lesson.py>`: tests for the lesson.
 One file